scrtlabs/catalyst/_sources/install.txt

 Installing with ``conda``
 -------------------------

-Another way to install Zipline is via the ``conda`` package manager, which comes as part of Continuum Analytics' `Anaconda
+Another way to install Catalyst is via the ``conda`` package manager, which comes as part of Continuum Analytics' `Anaconda
 <http://continuum.io/downloads>`_ distribution.

 The primary advantage of using Conda over ``pip`` is that conda natively understands the complex binary dependencies of packages like ``numpy`` and ``scipy``.
-This means that ``conda`` can install Zipline and its dependencies without requiring the use of a second tool to acquire Zipline's non-Python dependencies.
+This means that ``conda`` can install Catalyst and its dependencies without requiring the use of a second tool to acquire Catalyst's non-Python dependencies.

 For instructions on how to install ``conda``, see the `Conda Installation Documentation <http://conda.pydata.org/docs/download.html>`_

-Once conda has been set up you can install Zipline from our ``Quantopian``
+Once conda has been set up you can install Catalyst from our ``Quantopian``
 channel:

 .. code-block:: bash